Five women, 26 others confirmed as MDCEs in Eastern Region

 Some were confirmed in the first attempt, while others sailed through the second attempt, after much persuasions by government and party functionaries for assembly members to confirm the nominees to help implement the government’s development agenda.

-The five women are Madam Comfort Asante, New Juaben North; Margaret Darko, Suhum and Victoria Adu, Birim Central, all incumbents, and Mrs. Akosua Asabea Annor, Abuakwa South and first female Chief Executive for the Municipality and Josephine Awuku Asaa Inkoom, Ayensuano.
+The five women are Madam Comfort Asante, New Juaben North; Mrs Margaret Darko, Suhum and Mrs Victoria Adu, Birim Central, all incumbents, and Mrs Akosua Asabea Annor, Abuakwa South and first female Chief Executive for the Municipality and Mrs Josephine Awuku Asaa Inkoom, Ayensuano.

-The others include; Richmond Amponsah (Achiase), Alhaji Omar Bodinga, Abuakwa North; Isaac Ofori-Kore, Afram Plains North; Seth Birikorang Ofosu, Denkyembuour; Barima Awuah Asiedu-Larbi, Akuapem North; Frank Aidoo, Akuapem South; Ale Inkoom, Asuogyaman; Kwabena Panyin Nkansah, Atiwa East; and Seth Asante, Atiwa West.
+The others include; Mr Richmond Amponsah (Achiase), Alhaji Omar Bodinga, Abuakwa North; Mr Isaac Ofori-Kore, Afram Plains North; Mr Seth Birikorang Ofosu, Denkyembuour; Barima Awuah Asiedu-Larbi, Akuapem North; Mr Frank Aidoo, Akuapem South; Mr Ale Inkoom, Asuogyaman; Mr Kwabena Panyin Nkansah, Atiwa East; and Mr Seth Asante, Atiwa West.

-Others are Asare Danso, Birim South; Charles Oware Tweneboah, Fanteakwa North; Ernest Ofosu, Fanteakwa South; Seth Antwi-Boasiako, Kwaebibrem; Isaac Gyapong, Kwahu East; Emmanuel Atta Ofori Snr, Kwahu South; Yaw Owusu-Addo, Kwahu-West; Simon Kwaku Tetteh, Lower Manya-Krobo and Seth Oduro Boadu, West Akyem.
+Others are Mr Asare Danso, Birim South; Mr Charles Oware Tweneboah, Fanteakwa North; Mr Ernest Ofosu, Fanteakwa South; Mr Seth Antwi-Boasiako, Kwaebibrem; Mr Isaac Gyapong, Kwahu East; Mr Emmanuel Atta Ofori Snr, Kwahu South; Mr Yaw Owusu-Addo, Kwahu-West; Mr Simon Kwaku Tetteh, Lower Manya-Krobo and Mr Seth Oduro Boadu, West Akyem.

-The rest are Isaac Apau-Gyasi, New Juaben South; Isaac Kwadwo Buabeng, Nsawam-Adoagyiri; Paul Asamoah, Akyemansa; Daniel Kenneth Addo, Okere); Mr Joe Sam, Upper-Manya Krobo; Mr Eugene Sackey, Upper-West Akyem and Eric Tetteh, Yilo-Krobo.
+The rest are Mr Isaac Apau-Gyasi, New Juaben South; Mr Isaac Kwadwo Buabeng, Nsawam-Adoagyiri; Mr Paul Asamoah, Akyemansa; Mr Daniel Kenneth Addo, Okere); Mr Joe Sam, Upper-Manya Krobo; Mr Eugene Sackey, Upper-West Akyem and Mr Eric Tetteh, Yilo-Krobo.

 According to the Local Government Act, a nominee by the President to the position of MMDCE must be confirmed by two-thirds votes of Assembly members present and voting in that respective district.